 This guide is specifically set out to encourage a greater consideration of design issues in the planning, design, assessment and determination of renewable energy developments.
-It particularly encourages an approach where key potential issues are considered from the earliest available opportunity, ensuring schemes are designed to avoid negative impacts.
+It particularly encourages an approach where key potential issues are considered from the earliest available opportunity, ensuring schemes are designed to avoid negative impacts, from the outset.

-1.2 Using this document
+Using this document

 This publication aims to be useful for professionals and lay people alike.
-It clearly sets out design guidance for members of the public, developers and decision makers in relation to proposals for large-scale onshore wind and solar energy generation developments.
+It clearly sets out design guidance for members of the public, developers and decision makers in relation to proposals for large-scale on-shore wind and solar energy generation developments.

 The guidance sits in the context of existing legislation and national planning policy in Wales, which are highlighted in Section two.
 The guide refers to the determination processes, which accompany decision making for such proposals in Wales, and signposts to further information regarding all aspects of the process.
+The role of this guidance is to help secure the highest standard of design for renewable energy schemes, and to provide information on the main issues that should be considered for wind and solar developments.
+It does not consider the principle of development.
+This is set out in national planning policy.